Not Accepting Guests

 Join Couchsurfing to see INDIGOSTREET’s full profile.
 It’s free!

-Caring, creative, perceptive & kind; this is how friends describe me.
+Caring, creative, perceptive & kind.
 I have an avid sense of curiosity, aesthetic sensititivity, and a love of art & music.

-I studied literature and philosophy as an undergrad and along the way became really interested in visual art.
-I worked at various non-profits doing marketing & grant writing while taking art classes at night, then did a stint in interactive educational multimedia.
-Detour - curve ball? - in my life in the form of an intense training program at a hospital in San Francisco.
+I studied literature and philosophy as an undergrad and along the way became interested in visual art.
+Worked in non-profits while taking art classes at night.
+Detour - curve ball? - in the form of an intense training program at a hospital in San Francisco.
 Working with patients, some of whom were dying, was an amazing experience and it had a huge influence on my life.
 I realized I didn't want to wake up at 50 and regret that I hadn't tried, so I applied to art school and moved to the east coast to attend the only publicly funded art school in the whole country.
 I completed a BFA and moved back to the west coast to study counseling psychology.

 My personal philosophy stems from several influences.
 Here are a few: